Rafficer/linux-cli-community/USAGE.md

 **Enabling DNS Leak Protection**

-To enable DNS Leak Protection, use the `protonvpn configure` command, then press `4` to choose DNS Management.
+To enable DNS Leak Protection, use the `protonvpn settings` command, then press `4` to choose DNS Management.
 Then press `1` to choose that you want to enable DNS Leak Protection.

 After you activate this feature, your DNS queries will be secure.